Skip to main contentDermUnbound

 Surgical Planning

 Defect analysis and reconstruction option generation for Mohs surgery.
 Algorithmic flap and graft recommendations based on defect geometry and anatomical location.
+Decision support only.

 Clinical Documentation